 One may consider that knots with infinitely many non-characterizing slopes are sporadic.
 In this paper, we prove the following theorem, which suggests that such knots are more common. \begin{thm} The following knots have infinitely many non-characterizing slopes:

 \end{thm}

 We also propose a possible application to construct some interesting knots in a 3-manifold as follows: In knot theory, one of the basic questions is whether equivalent knots in a given $3$-manifold are isotopic or not.
-For basic notations, see Section \ref{notations}.
+Here, two knots $K_1$ and $K_2$ in an oriented $3$-manifold $M$ are \textit{equivalent} if there is an orientation-preserving homeomorphism $f\colon (M,K_1)\rightarrow (M,K_2)$.
 It is well known that equivalent knots in $\mathbf{S}^3$ are isotopic.
 On the other hand, there exist equivalent knots in a 3-manifold which are not isotopic.
 For more details, see \cite{CM}.
 By considering a triviality of annulus twists, we construct candidates of such knots, see Section~\ref{subsec:equivalent-knots}.
 Finally, we give a complete list of prime knots with special annulus presentations up to 8-crossings.